 Once I Start Drinking I Can’t Stop – Finding My Personal Truth

-The title of this blog ‘ once I start drinking, I can’t stop’ is something that is personally close to my heart – after all, this was my biggest problem with drinking in general.
+The title of this blog ‘ once I start drinking, I can’t stop’ is something that is relatable to many – after all, this was my biggest (and maybe yours too) problem with drinking in general.

 As a youth, I used to go the pub with my friends and most of them could have one, two or 8 or more drinks…but they knew their limits when it came to drinking.
 Of course, there was always the one or two who ended up hugging the toilet and bringing up the night’s contents of alcohol, but in general most people seemed to know when to stop drinking alcohol.

 I guess that is where ‘the alcohol off switch‘ played on my mind for many years before it was created.
 I looked around at ‘normal’ society and strongy believed, and still do, that there was something that triggered or switched on drinking, and there is something out there that can trigger others to stop.